 The cost the conversion, insulating and 'underground heating' is substantial so the expected initial costs were high.
 However, BCDG considered that there was sufficient promise to move to developing a proper business plan with the eventual aim of raising funds for the conversion and running of the centre.
 The present proposals were based on

 benefit of residents and businesses in Royal Deeside and eastern Cairngorms

 However, in 2006 the site's owners identified potential problems with the feu conditions and halted discussion until November 2009.
-At the end of this period, substantial reorganization within the Council resulted in the site being offered to the North East Scotland Preservation Trust (NESPT).
-The trust have formed a partnership with Ballater (RD) Ltd, a local registered charity, to raise funds for an Options Appraisal study.
-This appraisal will look to see if there is a viable and sustainable way of using this site subject to retaining the listed school building.
+At the end of this period, BCDG submitted some updated proposals to the Director of Education of Aberdeenshire Council.
+Unfortunately the submission coincided with the start of a prolonged period of reorganization within the Council during which control of the school was transferred away from Education.
+Disappointingly for BCDG, the site was then offered to the North East Scotland Preservation Trust (NESPT).
+The trust then formed a partnership with Ballater (RD) Ltd, a local registered charity, to raise funds for an Options Appraisal study.
+This appraisal looked to see if there was a viable and sustainable way of using this site subject to retaining the listed school building.

 |Top of Page|

 |Introduction||Ballater Caravan Park||Ballater Community Enterprise||K&D Voice||Marr Area Partnership|